viperleed/viperleed/doc/content/basics/installation.rst

     $ sudo apt install gfortran -y

 The compiler can be invoked with the ``gfortran`` command.
-You can show the version and check if :term:`gfortran` was installed properly using
+You can show the version and check whether :term:`gfortran` was installed properly using

 .. code-block:: console